libriscv/rvscript/README.md

 ## Getting a RISC-V compiler

 There are several ways to do this.
-However for now one requirement is to install the riscv-gnu-toolchains GCC 11 for RISC-V. Install it like this:
+However for now one requirement is to build the newlib variant in the riscv-gnu-toolchain for RISC-V. Install it like this:

 ```sh
 git clone https://github.com/riscv/riscv-gnu-toolchain.git